GUILN/personal-boilerplate/README.md

     B_PLATE_ACCESS_TOKEN (your github Personal Access Token)
     B_PLATE_REPO_NAME => Your boilerplate repo name (can be private)
 - Set the path contained in `install.sh` to `PATH`
+- Set the hashbang to the `/src/boilerplate.py`
+- Rename `/src/boilerplate.py` to `/src/boilerplate.py`

 # Your boilerplate repo published on git should have folders containg:
 `.boilerplate` file, to indicate that the folder contains a boilerplate